More pressure on lone spinner Rashid after Boycott blast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BIRMINGHAM: Adil Rashid faced further pressure ahead of his controversial recall to the England Test side for their series opener against India at Edgbaston when it was announced Tuesday he would be the lone specialist spinner in their XI.
+BIRMINGHAM: Adil Rashid faced further pressure ahead of his controversial recall to the England Test side for their series opener against India at Edgbaston when it was announced Tuesday he would be the lone specialist spinner in the playing XI.

 The England and Wales Cricket Board confirmed that off-spinner Moeen Ali had been left out from a 13-man squad.